Muhammad-Awais-Tariq/Developer-Survey-Analysis/README.md

 # Developer-Survey-Analysis
-A project to analyze the stack overflow developer survey
+A project to analyze stack overflow developer surveys